-- Microprocessor controlled -- This is very important for both stability and functionality. - User changeable settings -- Several controllers on the market set the dump level, and that's that! - High amp rating 440 amps, 10,000 watts. - Multiple voltage settings Easy to set jumper allows use on 12, 24 or 48 volt systems. - High Contrast LED battery voltage meter. - On/Off switch for Meter. - Battery status LED Several controllers do not tell you what's going on This one does! - Push to test.
-Ever wonder if your controller & load are working OK? - Reverse polarity protected This unit will not be damaged if you inadvertently reverse the battery sense lines. - Steel enclosure with multiple conduit openings. - Large terminals that can actually terminate large wire - Versions 3.2 EDM and greater now have an extended diversion mode (EDM.) - Ability to divert the source from the batteries to the load, or dump both the batteries along with the source.
-Perfect for use with wind systems. - Ability to be used as a disconnect controller.
-Perfect for use with both wind and solar systems, including both at the same time.
+- Microprocessor controlled -- This is very important for both stability and functionality. - User changeable settings -- Several controllers on the market set the dump level, and that's that! - High amp rating 160 amps with the two 80 amp preinstalled relays... - Battery status LED Several controllers do not tell you what's going on This one does! - Push to test.
+Ever wonder if your controller & load are working OK? - Steel enclosure with two conduit openings. - Large terminal blocks that can handle up to # 6 wire. - Very efficient and cool running switching power supply. - Versions 4.0 and greater now have reverse polarity protection. - Versions 4.2 and greater now have an extended diversion mode (EDM.) - Ability to divert the source from the batteries to the load, or dump both the batteries along with the source. - Can be used with both wind and solar (at the same time.)